What is the difference between Fusion & Micro-links?Updated 8 days ago

 Both application and removal should be done professionally because:

 - if the beads are tightened too much, they can cause pressure on your roots

 - if the beads are not removed properly, your hair can be pulled out

 You can see a quick demonstration of professional micro links installation on relaxed hair here, or read more in our in-depth post on micro links.

 Fusion hair extensions are often called pre-bonded or bonding hair extensions.
 This is a hair extension method where pre-tipped hair extensions are fused to individual strands of your natural hair using an adhesive like keratin glue and a heat tool.

 The best types of hair for this extension method are normally stick I-tips or U-tips with non-damaging keratin glue.
 It’s safest to use 100% human hair for versatility, meaning you can dye it, comb it, wash it, and generally take care of your hair while the fusion extensions are in.

 Treatment of micro link and fusion hair extensions

-Both extension methods are perfect for ladies who have sensitivity with sew-ins and braids.
-These two processes prevent irritation of the scalp as they’ll allow you to be able to access and care your scalp while wearing the extensions.
+Both extension methods are perfect for ladies who have sensitivity to sew-ins and braids.
+These two processes prevent irritation of the scalp as they’ll allow you to be able to access and care for your scalp while wearing the extensions.
 Both methods also allow you to care for your hair extension just as you would your normal hair.

-But you should avoid oil-based products near the attachment areas, and over-styling.
+But you should avoid oil-based products near the attachment areas and over-styling.